Simulation and Bayes Rule

 plt.show()

-Practical issue #3: autocorrelation
+Practical issue #3: autocorrelation¶

 One troubling aspect of our MH Sampler is that we often reject proposals, or the chain moves very slowly in the parameter space.
 Consequently, a value of the chain may be correlated with previous values of the chain.
 To quantify this, the lag k autocorrelation $\rho_k$ is the correlation between every draw and its kth lag:

-$$ \rho_k = \frac{\sum_{i=1}^{N-k}(x_i - \bar{x})(x_{i+k}-\bar{x})}{\sum_{i=1}^N (x_i - (\bar{x}))^2} $$
+$$ \rho_k = \frac{\sum_{i=1}^{N-k}(x_i - \bar{x})(x_{i+k}-\bar{x})}{\sum_{i=1}^N (x_i - (\bar{x}))^2} $$Note, we might also use this as a convergence diagnostic.

 def acf(x, length=20):